dusanlazic/fast/README.md

 ### Pressure-Friendly Query Language

-Here are the examples of some actual queries.
+Here are examples of some actual queries.
 Basically, anything you write will likely work.

 ```
 player is alice